amyx-umich/breakthrough-home-new/src/styleguide/index.md

 # About

-<p class="lead">This style guide is intended for the CoE department child theme: Research.
+<p class="lead">This style guide is intended for the CoE department child theme: Breakthrough.
 It is generated and maintained by the <a href="https://cm.engin.umich.edu/" target="_blank">Michigan Engineering Office of Communications &amp; Marketing</a>.</p>